PostHog/posthog.com/contents/docs/user-guides/funnels.md

 If you're not sure what might be a significant event or property in determining how likely someone is to convert, you can use Correlation analysis.
 This report will automatically highlighting significant events or properties.
 Given a funnel, PostHog will calculate the conversion rate for different slices (either by events performed, properties they have or properties for the events they performed) and surface any relevant signals.

-For example, in the previous section we discussed a hypothesis that operating system might be a significant property when determining someones likeliness to convert.
-With correlation analysis we can automatically identify if this is the case, along with every other possible event or property correlation e.g. the :
+For example, in the previous section we discussed a hypothesis that operating system might play a significant role in determining whether someone converts.
+With Correlation analysis we can automatically identify if this is the case, along with every other possible event or property correlation.
+Example:

 ![Person property correlations](../../images/docs/user-guides/funnel-correlation-user-properties.png)